Our access programme

 Art Gallery events

-An audio described tour for visually impaired visitors takes place for each main Art Gallery show.
+An audio described tour for visually impaired visitors and a BSL tour for Deaf visitors take place for each main Art Gallery show.

 We provide large print guides, magnifiers, gallery stools and self-propelling wheelchairs available to borrow - please speak with a member of staff on arrival at the gallery.
 Lifts are available in both gallery spaces.